I have 5 bulbs in my apartment. lscap -n 5 lsrun --num-lights 5 scripts/on-all.ls

 This section contains information about the command-line tools.
-Of these commands, lsrun is probably the one you’ll use most often.
+Of these commands, lsrun, which runs a script, is probably the one you’ll use most often.
+The lsc command generates a Python program around a script, which you can run directly.
+To get the status of the lights on your network, run lscap.

-During initialization, the process of discovering bulbs can take a while.
-Basically, a “report” message gets broadcast over the WiFi network, and each bulb announces its presence.
-If the number of bulbs is unknown, the discover process has no choice but to wait a specific amount of time for them to stop answering.
+During initialization, the process of discovering lights can take a while.
+Basically, a “report” message gets broadcast over the WiFi network, and each light announces its presence.
+If the number of lights is unknown, the discover process has no choice but to wait a specific amount of time for them to stop answering.
 To minimize that delay, use the optional -n or –num-lights flag to specify the actual number of lights.
 For example:

 # I have 5 bulbs in my apartment. lscap -n 5 lsrun --num-lights 5 scripts/on-all.ls